 We can think of no more fitting a recipient of Honorary Lifetime Membership than Professor Holger Schutkowski.

-Dr Jo Buckberry and Dr Sonia Zakrzewski (nominators)
+Text prepared by Dr Jo Buckberry and Dr Sonia Zakrzewski (nominators)

 - Sołtysiak, A. and Schutkowski, H., 2018.
 Stable isotopic evidence for land use patterns in the Middle Euphrates Valley, Syria.
 Am J Phys Anthropol.

 - Haber, M., Schutkowski, H. et al., 2017.
 Continuity and Admixture in the Last Five Millennia of Levantine History from Ancient Canaanite and Present-Day Lebanese Genome Sequences.
 American Journal of Human Genetics 101 (2): 274-282.

 - Waltenberger, L. and Schutkowski, H., 2017.
 Effects of heat on cut mark characteristics.
 Forensic Science International 271: 49-58.

 - Gerdau-Radonić, K., Goude, G., Castro de la Mata, P., André, G., Schutkowski, H. and Makowski, K., 2015.
 Diet in Peru’s pre-Hispanic central coast.
 Journal of Archaeological Science: Reports 4: 371-386.